Niedernberg

-Niedernberg is a municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+Niedernberg (/de/) is a municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.

 Geography

 Location

 Niedernberg is just under 10 km from Aschaffenburg to the north, which itself lies some 50 km southeast of Frankfurt am Main.
 Niedernberg is the Miltenberg district's northernmost municipality and is found right on the Main’s left bank.
 In both the east and the west, it is hilly.

 Geology

 Distinguishing the natural areas is the gradual downward slope of the eastern part of the municipal area from the west to the east.
 Niedernberg belongs to the Lower Main Plain (Untermainebene) and to the peripheral mountain zone of the Odenwald.
 The soil composition is what one would expect from this: throughout the even areas it is overwhelmingly sands and loamy layers.
 In the west are also found layers of loam at the surface, although these quickly yield to bunter.

 Particularly as of the mid 20th century, there was an extensive gravel quarrying operation.